ostdotcom/website-docupony/platform/docs/guides/create_wallet.md

 **expiryAfterInSecs** :  Recommended is 2 weeks you can choose to keep more or less.

-**spendingLimitinWei** : Spending limit is the maximum number of tokens a user can spend in one transaction to be passed in Atto.
+**spendingLimitinWei** : Spending limit is the maximum number of tokens a user can spend in one transaction to be passed in atto.

 #### Finally calling `activateUser` workflow